The glossary explains common terms used by QCAT.

 |A party may apply for a renewal of a final decision within 12 months of it being made if it is not possible to comply with the order because of a change in circumstances, or there are problems with interpreting, implementing or enforcing QCAT’s decision.|

+Where a finalised file is re-opened and the proceedings continue.
 Re-openings are different to appeals.
 QCAT can decide to hear the matter again (re-open it) if:

 |representative||This is a person who represents a party during the tribunal process, often used interchangeably with advocate.|